soumyadipcsis/SamaTulyata4PLC/README.md

 All bechmarks are opensource benchmarks.
 Tool demo is also available for a small bechmarks.
 The tool output for a smaple program gives exhaustive results for the --detail flag option.
 Overall verification time including tool initialization takes 10-20 sec for large benchmarks.
+On the other hand for small benchmarks its carried out within a second.
+That is because during initialization of tool program is loaded.
+For large programs, seperate variable list file is generated and the tool takes ~1-2 sec of time for small program and for large program it takes ~10-15 sec of time.

 # Ecclipse plugin
  First version of PN based equivalence checker Ecclipse plugin version is also uploaded for further comparison if possible.